poly-singh/electron-python/README.md

 `````

-Running into errors after tring to updated the Node version to 8.2.1
+Running into errors after trying to updated the Node version to 8.2.1